RuleBasedIntegration/RuleBasedIntegration.github.io/integrationRules.md

 # Symbolic Integration Rules

 Rubi systematically applies precisely defined rules to efficiently integrate large classes of mathematical expressions.
 The integration rules, expressed in both human and machine-readable form, are available for viewing as PDF files and for downloading as Mathematica notebook files.
-The file links below are organized into categories based on the form of the integrand.
+The links below to these source files are organized into categories based on the form of the integrands handled by each file.

-A zip file containing all the rule files organized in a hierarchical directory structure is also available for downloading by clicking on <a href="PdfRuleFiles/Rubi-4.16.1.0.zip">PDF rule files</a> or <a href="NotebookRuleFiles/Rubi-4.16.1.0.zip">Notebook rule files</a>.
+The integration rules are sequentially assigned a rule number as they are loaded into Rubi.
+Shown below is the range of numbers of the rules defined in each source file.
+The <a href="PdfRuleFiles/Rubi 4.16.1 Integration Rule Index.pdf">Integration Rule Index</a> also lists the range of rule numbers in each file, but arranged in numerical order.
+To download the rule index as a Mathematica notebook file, click on <a href="NotebookRuleFiles/Rubi 4.16.1 Integration Rule Index.nb">Integration Rule Index File</a>.

 When displaying integration steps, the rule number of each rule applied can be shown as described in the "Displaying integration steps" section of [Using Rubi](https://rulebasedintegration.org/usingRubi.html).
-To see the numbers of the rules defined in each of the rule files, click on <a href="PdfRuleFiles/Rubi 4.16.1 Integration Rule Index.pdf">Integration Rule Index</a>.
-To download the rule index as a notebook file, click on <a href="NotebookRuleFiles/Rubi 4.16.1 Integration Rule Index.nb">Integration Rule Index File</a>.
-Once you know the file a rule is in, its definition, application conditions and derivation can be found in the file by a quick text search.
+Using the Integration Rule Index you can determine the source file a rule is defined in.
+Then you can find the rule's definition in the file by a simple text search.

-The rules in the files are displayed in standard, 2-dimensional mathematical notation, and followed by the equivalent Mathematica program code.
+The rules defined in the source files are displayed in standard, 2-dimensional mathematical notation, and followed by the equivalent Mathematica program code.
 Comments preceding many of the rules document them as follows:

 * **<font face="courier">Derivation</font>** gives the integration technique used to derive a rule.
 - **<font face="courier">Basis</font>** gives the mathematical identity used to transform the integrand into a form easier to integrate.